Updated: Aug 22, 2022

 As far as electronics are concerned, it's always good to have external batteries and USB chargers.
 It's also a really good idea to bring some sort of waterproof protection for your camera.
 As I mentioned, Iceland is quite wet and you don't want dampness creeping in.
 Lastly, a high-quality, sturdy tripod will be your best friend as you try to capture those amazing waterfall photos and long-exposure images of nighttime wonders like the Northern Lights.

 A Travel Guide to Iceland by Campervan - Part Three: What to Pack and Wear

 Traveling around Iceland by camper van is an awesome adventure.
-Just make sure that you know what to wear and pack the right items in your suitcase.
+Just make sure that you know what to wear and pack the right items in your suitcase or backpack.
 A little bit of preparation goes a long way in having an amazing trip.